The World Bank published a brief essay titled, Cured Into Destitution: The Risk of Financial Catastrophe After Surgery, a quick, informative read.

 But as director of Friends of Kijabe, I advocate for individual involvement, because I have seen that real people, giving generously, can solve these issues within our context.
 The solution is not to throw endless amounts of money at the problems, the solution is to play dominoes.
 Which domino, if pushed, causes the others to fall?

 Starting mid-2018, the Friends of Kijabe donated generously to grow the Kijabe Hospital operating theatre complex from 8 to 15 rooms.
-The project will be revenue-positive almost immediately, increase utilization of the surgical workforce, and the reduce the actual cost-of-care in trauma surgery because of shorter wait-times before treatment.
+The project will be revenue-positive almost immediately, increase utilization of the surgical workforce, and reduce the actual cost-of-care in trauma surgery because of shorter wait-times before treatment.
 Residents and anesthesia trainees will have room to learn.
 The months-long backlog for elective cases will diminish.
 The hospital will make a massive step toward internal sustainability.
 Multiple positive effects from one strategic investment, this is the goal.

 The Friends of Kijabe board will meet again in early February to discuss which dominoes to knock over next.
-Please keep this time in your prayers, that we might make wise decisions on how provide the best Access + Affordability + Quality in medical and surgical care available in East Africa.
+Please keep this time in your prayers, that we might make wise decisions on how to provide the best Access + Affordability + Quality in medical and surgical care available in East Africa.
 This an exciting time, when needs are great and opportunities greater.

 David, E.D.
 Friends of Kijabe